Helicopter aircrew training system facilities

 - Representing the federal government at parliamentary approvals

-The project is driven by a capability date, and we have instigated mitigation measures to best procure and undertake the design and construction to minimise risk to the programme.
+The project was driven by a capability date, and we instigated mitigation measures to best procure and undertake the design and construction to minimise risk to the programme.

-The project contains many risks, mainly programme-related, but also with respect to cost as the client is required to maintain the government-approved budget.
-It is also critical that the project meets high quality standards to ensure that defects are minimised because there will be restricted access for trades once the buildings are occupied.
-We are facilitating risk management reviews at regular intervals to mitigate these risks.
+The project contained many risks, mainly programme-related, but also with respect to cost as the client was required to maintain the government-approved budget.
+It was also critical that the project met high quality standards to ensure that defects were minimised because now the buildings are occupied there is restricted access for trades.
+We facilitated risk management reviews at regular intervals to mitigate these risks.